GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 Cookies set on chrome-extension:// pages always use [`SameSite=Lax`][same-site].
 Consequently, they can never be accessed in iframes and partitioning is not relevant.

-When an extension embeds a third-party website inside of a chrome-extension:// page, the behavior depends on the choices on Chrome's Privacy and security settings page:
+When an extension embeds a third-party website inside one of its pages, the behavior depends on the choices on Chrome's Privacy and security settings page:

 - If third-party cookies are enabled, the site can access cookies from a partition keyed based on